A Survey on Deep Learning Techniques for Action Anticipation: Benchmark Protocols and Results

 \subsubsection{EpicKitchens-100}

 Table~\ref{tab:ek100_sota_short} provides a detailed study of various state-of-the-art methods on the validation and test sets of EpicKitchens-100~\cite{damen2022rescaling}.
 It shows the \textit{overall} results, while results for \textit{unseen kitchen} and \textit{tail classes} are available in the supplementary material.
 Each of these benchmarks is evaluated based on the top-5 recall for verbs, nouns, and actions across all classes.
 The primary metric used to rank the methods is accentuated.
 If the anticipation approach employs a backbone fine-tuned for feature extraction, it is marked with a check mark in the column titled \textit{E2E} in Table~\ref{tab:ek100_sota_short}.
-We also report the modalities used by each method, providing a comprehensive analysis of the potential gains of multi-modal methods and facilitating a fair comparison across different approaches.